utopia2046/Doc/md/Developing 2D Games with Unity.md

 - Inherit from `ScriptableObject` class instead of `MonoBebaviour`, can't be attached to `GameObjects`
 - Create reference from inside Unity scripts that inherit from `MonoBehaviour`

+For example:

+1. Create a `HitPoints` Scriptable Objects class with a public member called `value`, then create an instance from it also called `HitPoints`;
+2. Add `HitPoints hitPoints` property in both `Player` and `HealthBar` GameObject, then attach both properties to the same `HitPoint` instance, the 2 objects will share the same hitPoints value.

+Also, we could create `Consumable` GameObject with a `Item` Scriptable Objects instance slot, the `Item` type and other properties like stackable could be shared between collectable coin, heart, player (on collision), and inventory game objects.

 ## Health and Inventory

 The order in which objects appear in the hierarchy view is the order in which they’ll be rendered. the top-most objects in the hierarchy will be rendered first and the bottom last, resulting in the top-most objects appearing in the background.